 The History of Electric Vehicles

-The story of electric vehicles dates back to the 19th century, long before gasoline-powered cars dominated the roads.
-In the 1830s, inventors like Robert Anderson and Thomas Davenport created the first crude electric carriages.
-These early prototypes were powered by non-rechargeable batteries and were more of a novelty than a practical mode of transportation.
+Electric vehicles started way back in the 19th century, many years before gasoline engines dominated the highways.
+Robert Anderson and Thomas Davenport developed the first primitive electric carriages in the 1830s.
+These early vehicles had non-rechargeable batteries and were more of a curiosity than a practical means of transportation.

-By the late 1800s, electric vehicles began to gain traction, especially in urban areas.
-They were quiet, easy to operate, and didn’t produce the foul emissions associated with steam and gasoline-powered vehicles.
-In fact, in 1900, electric cars accounted for about one-third of all vehicles on the road in the United States.
-Models like the Baker Electric and the Detroit Electric were popular among wealthy urbanites.
+By the late 1800s, electric vehicles had become popular, especially in urban areas.
+They were quiet, easy to drive, and didn't spew the nasty fumes of steam and gasoline-powered vehicles.
+In fact, in 1900, electric vehicles accounted for a full one-third of all vehicles on America's roads.
+The Baker Electric and Detroit Electric were favorites with urban residents who had the means.

-However, the invention of the internal combustion engine and the mass production of gasoline-powered cars by Henry Ford in the early 20th century led to the decline of electric vehicles.
-Gasoline cars were cheaper to produce, had longer ranges, and benefitted from the growing availability of fuel.
-By the 1930s, electric vehicles had all but disappeared from the market.
+But with the development of the internal combustion engine and the mass production of gasoline cars by Henry Ford early in the 20th century came the demise of the electric car.
+Gasoline cars were less expensive to manufacture, had greater range, and enjoyed the increasing availability of fuel.
+Electric cars had nearly vanished by the 1930s.

-It wasn’t until the 1990s, with growing concerns about air pollution and oil dependency, that electric vehicles began to make a comeback.
-The General Motors EV1, introduced in 1996, was one of the first modern electric cars.
-Although the EV1 was eventually discontinued, it paved the way for future innovations in electric mobility.
+It wasn't until the 1990s, with growing concern over air pollution and fossil fuel reliance, that the electric car started to reappear.
+The General Motors EV1, launched in 1996, was among the first of the new generation of electric vehicles.
+While the EV1 itself later ceased production, it led the way for future innovation in electric mobility.

-As of 2023, there are over 26 million electric vehicles on the road worldwide, and this number is expected to grow to 145 million by 2030.
-Countries like Norway, China, and the United States are leading the charge in EV adoption.
-Norway, for example, has the highest per capita EV ownership, with electric cars accounting for over 80% of new car sales.
+Since 2023, over 26 million electric vehicles are on the road worldwide, and this is expected to jump to 145 million by 2030.
+The United States, China, and Norway are leaders in EV adoption.
+Norway, for example, boasts the highest EV per capita penetration rate, and electric vehicles account for over 80% of new car sales.

 Leading EV Manufacturers

-Several automakers have emerged as leaders in the EV space.
-Tesla, founded by Elon Musk in 2003, is arguably the most well-known EV manufacturer.
-Models like the Tesla Model 3, Model S, and Model Y have set new standards for performance, range, and technology.
-Other major players include Nissan with its Leaf, Chevrolet with the Bolt, and BMW with the i3 and i4.
+Several car manufacturers have cornered the EV market.
+Tesla, founded by Elon Musk in 2003, is likely the most well-known EV manufacturer.
+Models like the Tesla Model 3, Model S, and Model Y have raised the bar in terms of performance, range, and tech.
+Nissan Leaf, Chevrolet Bolt, and BMW i3 and i4 are among the other contenders in the market.

 Advances in Battery Technology